 As the industry continues to bulge, retaining and attracting top talents will be a priority.
-For companies to edge out competition they will have to ensure they have employees with top skills.
+For companies to edge out the competition, they will have to ensure they have top skills.
 However, employee retention is a significant challenge, regardless of the sector.

 According to statistics, about one-third of workers quit their jobs after working for just six months.
 About 45 percent of workers manage to hold on for an average of two years.

-The industry will have to devise techniques to retain top skills and talents in the year 2020.
+The industry will have to devise techniques to retain top skills and talents in the year 2021.
 Focusing on referral-based hires is a significant method they will have to implement to safeguard such talents.
 Also, the industry will have to adopt processes that will see a worker’s productivity and morale boosted.
-Favorable work schedules, technology or incentives are among the ways to motivate employees.
+Favorable work schedules, technology, or incentives are among the ways to motivate employees.

 An increase in international travel

 The number of international travels is growing every year.
-It’s anticipated that in the next three years, the hospitality sector should focus on offering visitors a unique experience for both domestic and foreign visitors.
+It’s anticipated that in the next three years, the hospitality sector should offer visitors a unique experience for domestic and foreign visitors.
 This will mean that the staff should be aware of different cultures.

 Personalizing client’s experience

-However, capitalizing on this trend has been a significant challenge for hotels and the hospitality industry as a whole.
+However, capitalizing on this trend has been a significant challenge for hotels and the hospitality industry.

 People infrequently travel, ranging between one and three times per year.
 This doesn’t offer hotels the opportunity to learn more about their clients.
 Also, it gives fewer opportunities for attracting the clients back for another stay.

-Hotels will have to step up and set themselves and seize providing unique designs and offering locally sourced drinks and food.
-They have to generate memorable activities and mobilize social media traffic if they want to improve client experience.
+Hotels will have to step up and set themselves and seize, providing unique designs and offering locally sourced drinks and food.
+They have to generate memorable activities and mobilize social media traffic to improve the client experience.

 Remaining competitive in the Airbnb era